• Skip to main content

 These Greek marinated tofu buddha bowls are a SO delicious!
 Featuring breaded tofu that's marinated in a lemon-garlic-herb sauce, roasted veggies and your choice of tangy cucumber tzatziki or speedy hummus sauce.
 Perfect for meal-prep, 100% vegan and packed with wholesome ingredients.

-This baked greek marinated tofu recipe simply is amazing.
+This baked Greek marinated tofu recipe simply is amazing.
 I already have a Mediterranean chickpea quinoa bowl on the blog, but this recipe is another delicious and easy twist on how to enjoy a Greek-style vegan bowl.

-It is a pretty easy recipe that you will be able to adapt to your taste or ingredients you already have.
-Also perfect for meal-prepping in the weekend: simply whisk the marinade and add the tofu, all done within 10 minutes.
+It is a pretty easy recipe that you will be able to adapt to your taste or the ingredients you already have.
+Also perfect for meal-prepping on the weekend: simply whisk the marinade and add the tofu, all done within 10 minutes.
 Then keep in the fridge until ready to use, which can be a few days later when you are busy and hungry.
 Makes for such a great weeknight dinner for everyone!

 It features chewy tofu that marinates in a Greek-style lemon-garlic-herb sauce, which really takes its flavor to the next level.
 If you find tofu to be bland, then you have got to try this marinade!
 Then, simply bread the marinated tofu to help crisp it up, nothing complicated, then bake until golden brown.